TARUN199127/Project_13/README.md

 This project is proudly crafted with ❤ by TARUN V and the talented web development team:

-•⁠ ⁠Ishika Yadav – Masterminds the HTML and JavaScript structure •⁠ ⁠*Chaman Gowda, **Ujwal R, **Tharun V, *Swapna – Contributed to the sleek, responsive CSS styling and visual polish
+•⁠ ⁠Ishika Yadav – Masterminds the HTML and JavaScript structure •⁠ ⁠*Chaman Gowda, **Ujwal R, **Tarun V, *Swapna – Contributed to the sleek, responsive CSS styling and visual polish